Bubblin-Superbooks/we/interim/prepared.markdown

 "You?
 You!
 I have bee…  I saw your room I thought yo… " But midway I hurt myself upon the sharp, motionless spears of her eyelashes, and I stopped.
 I remembered: she had looked at me in the same way before, in the Integral.
 I felt I had to tell her everything in one split second, and in such a way that she would surely believe, or she would neve…

+---

-RECORD THIRTY-EIGHT
+### RECORD THIRTY-EIGHT

-"Listen, I-330, I mus…  I must .
+"Listen, I-330, I mus…  I must… stop everything!

-. everything!
 No, no, one moment—let me have a glass of water first."

 My mouth was as dry as if it were lined with blotting paper.
 I poured a glass of water but I couldn'…  I put the glass back upon the table, and with both hands firmly grasped the carafe.